FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/fm_access_management.md

 -   ACTIONS = ( 'CONNECT' ),
 -   CONDITION = ' GROUP=="PRODUCTION" && ID~=''CFT-PROD-ITEM\*'' '

-A user with this privilege can only connect to a Transfer CFT server whose UCONF <span class="code">cft.instance\_group</span> value is set to PRODUCTION, and whose <span class="code">cft.instance\_id</span> value begins with CFT-PROD-ITEM.
+A user with this privilege can only connect to a Transfer CFT server whose UCONF `cft.instance_group` value is set to PRODUCTION, and whose `cft.instance_id` value begins with CFT-PROD-ITEM.

-The following is an example of the <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> configuration for this use case (the ROLE must exist in <span class="mc-variable suite_variables.FlowManager variable">Flow Manager</span>, and be available for required users):
+The following is an example of the {{< TransferCFT/transfercftname  >}} configuration for this use case (the ROLE must exist in {{< TransferCFT/flowmanager  >}}, and be available for required users):

-    CFTROLE      ID          = 'ADMIN_ROLE',
+    CFTROLE      ID          = '',
-                  COMMENT     = 'Administrator role for Production Transfer CFT Windows', PRIVS       = ('PRIV-CONN-INTERFACES',
+                  COMMENT     = 'Administrator role for Production Transfer CFT Windows',

                                   'AM:RIGHTS_VIEW_ALL',
                                   'CONFIGURATION:PKICER_ALL',